| I read an article recently about a home improvement con

 avoided the high probability that by beginning from a different apriori point

+concerning the nature of man, we would arrive at a wholly different interpretation.
 Somewhere in his famous novel, William Golding described a hunting band of boys who

 danced wildly around a fire working themselves into a frenzy until they mistakenly